-You don’t need a lot of fancy ingredients to make these potatoes.
+You don’t need a lot of fancy ingredients to make these fondant potatoes.
 You probably have everything on hand as you are reading this.
 OK, maybe you are missing fresh rosemary at this point, but it is sold in most grocery stores, so, it is not hard to get.
-I actually have rosemary growing on my windowsill. 🙂 It is easy to grow it and I always have it handy.
+I actually have rosemary growing in my backyard. 🙂 It is easy to grow it and I always have it handy.
 I also grow thyme, basil and mint.

 These Rosemary Fondant Potatoes could be served with fish, steak, steamed veggies or a simple garden salad.
+My husband enjoys them the most with this Easy Mushroom Sauce.
 Whatever you choose to serve it with, I am confident you’ll find yourself craving more!

 - 4 large russet potatoes